Address Standardization | What It Is & How to Do It

 Elmer, New Jersey, 08318

-The word “Center”, is commonly abbreviated in the following ways, but which is correct.
+The word “Center”, is commonly abbreviated in the following ways, but which abbreviation is correct?

 If you answered, “CTR,” then congratulations!
-You were correct on one of the hundreds of abbreviation variations out there!
+You were correct on one of the hundreds of abbreviation variants out there!

-You can use the linked library to get your corrected USPS address format abbreviations.
+You can use the linked library to get your corrected USPS address abbreviations.

 - Correct casing and capitalization.